snakehaihai/MCVIO_CPU_only/readme.md

 2. MCVIO_frontend.yaml: this code does contain absolute directories for some yaml. do change it accordingly
 3. MCVIO_estimator.yaml: this code does contain absolute directories for some yaml. do change it accordingly

+Then go to Section 3 and run per normally

+Good luck

 # MCVIO: Multi-Camera Visual-Inertial Odometry

 ## Toward Robust Visual-Inertial Odometry with Multiple Nonoverlapping Monocular Cameras